How to Run a Charity Auction: Step by Step Guide

 Step 3: Procure auction items

 Where do items come from?
 Three main places.
 Donations from businesses.
 Donations from people.
 And consignment.
-AuctionSnap says local artists and professionals often donate.
+Local artists and professionals often donate.
 So do businesses that want to help.
 Consignment means you get big items like travel packages.
 You only pay if they sell.
 No risk to you.

 For travel and experiences with no upfront cost, see our risk free auction items.
+Popular options include the Kentucky Derby First Turn VIP and Napa Signature Weekend.
 For art and high value items, see our charity art auction guide.

 Know your audience.
-Greater Giving says to match items to your donors.
+Our auction item procurement guide says match items to your donors.
 Big donors may want luxury trips.
 Families may want theme park tickets.
 Think about who will bid before you ask for items.

 Stay organized.
-CDS Funds says to keep a master list.
+Keep a master list.
 Track every donation.
 Follow up with people who said they would give.
 Do not let items fall through the cracks.

 Step 4: Set up your auction platform